-COURT FILE NO. 2501-02606

-JUDICIAL CENTRE CALGARY

-MATTER IN THE MATTER OF THE COMPANIES'

-CREDITORS ARRANGEMENT ACT, R.S.C.
-1985, C. C-36, AS AMENDED

-AND IN THE MATTER OF THE COMPROMISE OR

-ARRANGEMENT OF ROYAL HELIUM LTD.,

-IMPERIAL HELIUM CORP., AND ROYAL HELIUM

-APPLICANTS ROYAL HELIUM LTD., IMPERIAL HELIUM CORP.,

-AND ROYAL HELIUM EXPLORATION LIMITED.

-DOCUMENT AFFIDAVIT OF DAVID YOUNG

-ADDRESS FOR RECONSTRUCT LLP SERVICE AND 80 Richmond Street West

-CONTACT Suite 1700

-INFORMATION OF Toronto, ON M5H 2A4 PARTY FILING THIS

-DOCUMENT Caitlin Fell / Sharon Kour

-E-mail: cfell@reconllp.com / skour@reconllp.com /

-Lawyers for the Applicants
+COURT FILE NO. 2501-02606 COURT COURT OF KING'S BENCH OF ALBERTA JUDICIAL CENTRE CALGARY MATTER IN THE MATTER OF THE COMPANIES' CREDITORS ARRANGEMENT ACT, R.S.C.
+1985, C. C-36, AS AMENDED AND IN THE MATTER OF THE COMPROMISE OR ARRANGEMENT OF ROYAL HELIUM LTD., IMPERIAL HELIUM CORP., AND ROYAL HELIUM EXPLORATION LIMITED.
+APPLICANTS ROYAL HELIUM LTD., IMPERIAL HELIUM CORP., AND ROYAL HELIUM EXPLORATION LIMITED.
+DOCUMENT AFFIDAVIT OF DAVID YOUNG ADDRESS FOR SERVICE AND CONTACT INFORMATION OF PARTY FILING THIS DOCUMENT RECONSTRUCT LLP 80 Richmond Street West Suite 1700 Toronto, ON M5H 2A4 Caitlin Fell / Sharon Kour E-mail: cfell@reconllp.com / skour@reconllp.com Tel: 416.613.8282 / 416.613.8283 Fax: 416.613.8290

-I, David Young, of the City of New York, in the state of New York, MAKE OATH ANDSAY:
+I, David Young, of the City of New York, in the state of New York, MAKE OATH AND

 1. I am the Chief Executive Officer of Royal Helium Ltd., Royal Helium Exploration Limited, and Imperial Helium Corp. (each individually, an "Applicant", and collectively, the "Applicants") and have been since September 3, 2024.
 Accordingly, I have personal knowledge of the matters set out below.
 Where I have relied on information from others, I state the source of such information and verily believe it to be true.

-2. This affidavit is sworn in support of the Applicants' application (the "Application") returnable before the Alberta Court of King's Bench (Commercial List) (the "Court") on March 28, 2025, for relief under the Companies' Creditors Arrangement Act, R.S.C.
+2. This affidavit is sworn in support of the Applicants' application (the "Application") returnable before the Alberta Court of King's Bench (Commercial List) (the "Court") on May 8, 2025, for relief under the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.
 C-36, as amended (the "CCAA").